The Untold Story Of Group Captain Karori Lal Bhatia, VrC

 From Agra, Group Captain Bhatia was posted as Director Personnel at Air Headquarters in 1952- the post now held by an Air Marshal.
 He was extremely busy in restructuring the Service immediately after the partition and J&K War and often complaint of chest pain, breathlessness, fever & stress but nothing could be diagnosed.
 He would often be advised rest and short breaks that he spent in duck shooting in Okhla barrage and Bharatpur and his new passion farming near Bilaspur in the Terai region.

-Though he was not very religious yet my maternal uncle was most God fearing and did his prayers in very simple ways.
+Though he was not very religious yet my maternal uncle was most God-fearing and did his prayers in very simple ways.
 Before any meal he would smilingly simply pray, ‘Rabba aieyo jaya khana sub nu de.
 Iss to wadiya dena hoi te sab to pehle mainu de - "God give this type of food to every one, but if You are giving it any better, give me that first."

 He had equally refined sense of humour.
 During their first flight to Leh, Wg Cdr Bhatia’s aircraft was very low on fuel and he radioed so to Air Cmde Mehar Singh who replied,’ apna jahaj mere jahaj utte le aa, meaning fly behind my aircraft.’
 Wg Cdr Bhatia replied, ‘senior de utte chala ke marna hai Sir’.
 That shows the quality of the leadership under grave threat and stress of these two flying legendaries of all time.

-It is greatly believed that on 21 March 48, his Dakota was hit by the enemy artillery fire while flying and he was wounded with enemy artillery shrapnel.
+It is generally believed that on 21 March 48, his Dakota was hit by the enemy artillery fire while flying and he was wounded with enemy artillery shrapnel.
 He was evacuated to MH Srinagar and operated upon.
 However, a small shrapnel remained embedded with one of his lungs undetected.
 In those days diagnostic techniques were not that advanced and soon his lungs were infected with malignant cancer due to the presence of the foreign body.
-The disease was detected in very advance stage and unlike today, there was no treatment available for this deadly ailment.
+The disease was detected in a very advance stage and unlike today, there was no treatment available for this deadly ailment.

 He was flown to Tata’s Institute Bombay & from there to London for the treatment.
 He was operated twice but the disease spread fast damaging his entire respiratory system and other vital organs.
 Group Captain Bhatia sensing his end, desired to return home.
-A few days before his end, he got commitment from his life long friends & close relatives Wg Cdr & Mrs. Seth that they would take care of his family in his everlasting absence.
-He breathed his last on 20 Jan 1954 at the age of 34 yrs leaving his family and the Indian Air Force shattered for ever.
-It goes without saying, that the Seths looked after Mrs. Bhatia & her two small sons for over two decades as part of their extended family and that must be a big solace to the soul of ‘Gem of karor’.
+A few days before his end, he got a commitment from his life long friends & close relatives Wg Cdr & Mrs. Seth that they would take care of his family in his everlasting absence.
+He breathed his last on 20 Jan 1954 at the age of 34 yrs leaving his family and the Indian Air Force shattered forever.
+It goes without saying, that the Seths looked after Mrs Bhatia & her two small sons for over two decades as part of their extended family and that must be a big solace to the soul of ‘Gem of karor’.

 Karori Lal , from a humble background, from a Hawai Sepoy rose to Group Captain in just a span of 10 years during which more than 8 years he spent in combat in Waziristan, Burma, J & K & the Hyderabad action.
 His flying encompassed over 2842 hours.
-In between he got married, was blessed with two sons, graduated from the Staff College Quetta and was decorated with Vir Chakra.
+In between, he got married, was blessed with two sons, graduated from the Staff College Quetta and was decorated with Vir Chakra.

-It was a matter of great courage and fortitude for the young widow of 28, Mrs. Bhatia, who not only brought up her both the sons well but like her brave and dedicated husband, served the young widows of the Indian Air Force for over two decades in their rehabilitation as the Hony.
+It was a matter of great courage and fortitude for the young widow of 28, Mrs Bhatia, who not only brought up her both the sons well but like her brave and dedicated husband, served the young widows of the Indian Air Force for over two decades in their rehabilitation as the Hony.
 Secretary of the Air Force Benevolent Association.

 My own elder brother Prem Nath Bhatia was groomed by him to join Joint Services Wing (JSW) but alas he died a few months before Prem was commissioned in 6 KUMAON.
 Prem followed his footsteps in letter and spirits, winning like him, Vir Chakra in 1962 Sino- Indian War and breathing his last on 28 Feb 1965 on the last day of his Staff College Course in Wellington.
 Both my late uncle and my late brother have been legendaries in the Indian Armed Forces leaving impregnable marks on Bhatia clan’s psyche, memory and history.